 The income statements of the Group companies operating outside the euro zone, and whose functional currency is not that of a hyperinflationary economy, have been translated into euros at the average rate of the financial year, and the balance sheets at the closing rate.
 The foreign exchange difference resulting from the use of different rates, and the translation differences arising from the elimination of the acquisition cost of subsidiaries outside the euro zone, and the hedging result of net investments in them are recognised in equity, and the changes are presented in other comprehensive income.
 In connection with the disposal of a subsidiary, translation differences are recognised in the income statement as part of the gains or losses on the disposal.

 Goodwill arising on the acquisition of foreign operations and the fair value adjustments of assets and liabilities made upon their acquisition are treated as assets and liabilities of these foreign operations and translated into euros at the closing rate.

-Until the end of 2014, assets and liabilities of operations in countries that have been identified as hyperinflationary economies are restated based on the change in purchasing power prior to foreign currency translation.
-In 2014, the income statements and balance sheets of these operations were translated into euros at the rate of the balance sheet date.
-In 2015, the Group did not have operations in countries identified as hyperinflationary economies.
+The assets and liabilities of entities operating in countries that have been identified as hyperinflationary economies have been restated to correspond to the change in purchasing power prior to foreign currency translation.
+The income statements and balance sheets of these entities have been translated into euros at the rate of the balance sheet date.
+In 2016, the Group did not have entities operating in hyperinflationary economies.